Linear Tape-Open: Logical structure

 Since LTFS is an open standard, LTFS-formatted tapes are usable by a wide variety of computing systems.

 The block structure of the tape is logical so interblock gaps, file marks, tape marks and so forth take only a few bytes each.
 In LTO-1 and LTO-2, this logical structure has CRC codes and compression added to create blocks of 403,884 bytes.
 Another chunk of 468 bytes of information (including statistics and information about the drive that wrote the data and when it was written) is then added to create a "dataset".
 Finally error correction bytes are added to bring the total size of the dataset to 491,520 bytes (480 KiB) before it is written in a specific format across the eight heads.
 LTO-3 and LTO-4 use a similar format with 1,616,940-byte blocks.

 The tape drives use a strong error correction algorithm that makes data recovery possible when lost data is within one track.
 Also, when data is written to the tape it is verified by reading it back using the read heads that are positioned just "behind" the write heads.
 This allows the drive to write a second copy of any data that fails the verify without the help of the host system.

 Positioning times

-While specifications vary somewhat between different drives, a typical LTO-3 drive will have a maximum rewind time of about 80 seconds and an average access time (from beginning of tape) of about 50 seconds.
-Because of the serpentine writing, rewinding often takes less time than the maximum.
+While specifications vary between different drives, a typical LTO-7 drive will take about 15 seconds to load the tape and 20 seconds to unload the tape.
+These drives have an average rewind time of 60 seconds and an average access time (from beginning of tape) of about 56 seconds.
+Because of serpentine writing methods, rewinding often takes less time than the maximum.
 If a tape is written to full capacity, there is no rewind time, since the last pass is a reverse pass leaving the head at the beginning of the tape (number of tracks ÷ tracks written per pass is always an even number).